theepeekaa/theepeekaa/README.md

 ### Hi there 👋

 - 👧 I'm Theepeekaa
-- 📚 I’m an aspiring data analyst.
+- 📚 I’m a certified data analyst.
 - 🌱 Have a look at my work in [OMIS gazette](https://inspiredlab.github.io/omisgazette/)